Tips for Picky Eaters and Introducing New Foods

 While it’s common for autism to affect your child’s eating habits, it’s important to understand that there is a significant difference between what is colloquially considered “picky eating” and the unique challenges that children on the autism spectrum face.
 Most children, especially toddlers, go through stages where they refuse certain foods because of taste, smell, or texture.
 Generally, this is something they grow out of.

-Children on the spectrum, however, aren’t just “being difficult.”
+Autistic children, however, aren’t just “being difficult.”
 Problematic mealtime behaviors may be a result of sensory issues, underdeveloped oral motor musculature (which makes certain textures troublesome), GI issues they aren’t able to communicate, the need for routine, or challenges with trying new things in general.

 Another factor that contributes to the idea that autistic children are picky eaters is the myth of “high functioning autism,” which suggests that an individual who excels academically or is socially competent has “high function.”
 However, autistic children with high intelligence or excellent social skills are still likely to struggle with daily tasks like brushing their teeth, making decisions, or telling time.
 When children seen as “high functioning” struggle with eating certain foods, their behavior can be misconstrued as merely “being difficult.”